dwebe003/spotifychallenge/README.md

 	working it out and I definitely look forward to more.
 One of my favorite areas of math is Combinatorics so it is always an engaging challenge to take on a Graph theory problem.

+	If you've made it this far then I would like to say thank you for considering me, and I wish you the best in choosing some ace candidates for Spotify.
+Hej då!

 ### Project:
 	Spotify Puzzle -- Cat vs. Dog